lilab-bcb/cumulus/docs/scCloud.rst

 	  - For CITE-Seq surface protein expression, make all cells with expression > <percentile> to the value at <percentile> to smooth outlier.
 Set <percentile> to 100.0 to turn this option off.
 	  - 10.0
 	  - 99.99
+	* - select_only_singlets
+	  - If we have demultiplexed data, turning on this option will make scCloud only include barcodes that are predicted as singlets
+	  - true
+	  - false
 	* - output_filtration_results
 	  - If output cell and gene filtration results to a spreadsheet
 	  - true